lisp-mirror/lqml/readme-prepare-android.md

 You don't need Android Studio, so search for **command line tools** on the SDK download page.

+The NDK version that will work with both ECL and Qt5.15.2 is `21.3`.

 Define environment variables and aliases